robert/robert.github.com/_posts/2100-01-01-systems-design.md

 ----

 Before we start (says Kate), I want to make it clear that I'm not saying that any of this is necessarily the "right" way to set up our infrastructure.
 If someone you trust more than me says something different then you should probably do what they say.
 There are many tools out there, each with different strengths and weaknesses, and many ways to build a technology company.

-In practice, I'm sure that the real, honest reasons we will make many of our technological choices will be "we chose X because Sara knows a lot about X" and "we chose Y on the spur of the moment when it didn't seem like a big decision and we never found the time to re-evaluate."
+The real, honest reasons that we will make many of our technological choices will be "we chose X because Sara knows a lot about X" and "we chose Y on the spur of the moment when it didn't seem like a big decision and we never found the time to re-evaluate."

 Nonetheless, let's fast-forward five years into the future.
-Steveslist has two main consumer-facing products:
+Now Steveslist has two main consumer-facing products:

 * The Steveslist web app
 * The Steveslist smartphone apps